-In a sudden turn of events, Robert Roberson’s long-awaited testimony has been delayed following a dramatic reprieve from death row.
-Roberson, a Texas man who has spent nearly two decades on death row for the 2002 death of his daughter, was granted a reprieve as new questions about his conviction came to light.
+Robert Roberson’s long-awaited testimony to any jury is delayed following a dramatic reprieve from death row.
+For nearly two decades, the Texas man has sat on death row for the death of his daughter in 2002.
+Roberson was granted reprieve due to new questions about his conviction.
 The delay marks yet another chapter in a case that has captivated legal observers and stirred ongoing debates about the criminal justice system and the reliability of forensic evidence.

 Robert Roberson's

-In a stunning chain of events, a man scheduled for execution was granted an eleventh-hour reprieve by the top court in Texas.
-But he is not yet out of the woods.
-Robert Roberson, 57, was due to be the first American ever put to death over murder charges related to what is known as “shaken baby syndrome”.
-Set to die by lethal injection 17 October, he was spared – for now – by Texas lawmakers and the state Supreme Court.
+In a stunning chain of events, a man set for execution was granted an eleventh-hour reprieve by Texas’s top court.
+But he is far from in the clear.
+Robert Roberson, 57, was set to be the first American ever put to death over murder charges related to what is known as “shaken baby syndrome”.
+Scheduled to die by lethal injection 17 October, he was spared-for now-by Texas lawmakers and the state Supreme Court.

-What happens next could lead either to a re-scheduled execution or an ultra-rare act of clemency in the state that leads the way for capital punishment in the US.
-Roberson – who was convicted in the death of his two-year-old daughter, Nikki Curtis – was hoping to be shown leniency, though he lost multiple appeals in state courts.
+Either it is going to be a rescheduled execution or an ultra-rare act of clemency in the state which leads the way for capital punishment in the US.
+Roberson, who has been convicted in the death of his two-year-old daughter Nikki Curtis, had hopes that he would be shown some leniency as he lost multiple appeals in state courts.

-On Wednesday, the state’s parole board rejected Roberson’s bid for clemency, recommending against commuting his sentence to life in prison and against delaying his execution.
-Texas Governor Greg Abbott, who has the power to halt an execution regardless of the board’s recommendation, also declined to do so.
-In nearly a decade as the state’s chief executive, Abbott has commuted a sentence only once.
+On Wednesday, the state’s parole board rejected Roberson’s application for clemency, recommending against commutation of his sentence to life in prison and against reprieve of his execution.
+Texas Governor Greg Abbott, who can reject the parole board’s recommendation and withhold clemency even when it has been recommended by the board, also refused to grant Roberson clemency.
+In almost a decade as governor of the state, Abbott has commuted a sentence just one time.

 But the same day, in response to calls to spare Roberson’s life, a bipartisan group of lawmakers in the Texas House of Representatives issued a subpoena for him to testify before their panel next week.

-The purpose of the panel is to address questions about Roberson’s case, including new scientific developments that have called key details surrounding his conviction into question, according to , the US news partner.
+The panel plans to question Roberson about his case, including new scientific developments that have questioned key details surrounding his conviction, according to, the US news partner.

-But he did not appear in person at the state capitol in Austin as expected, after the state’s attorney general refused to allow it for security reasons.
-The legislature also refused to have Roberson appear virtually because he has autism and he is not familiar with modern technology after spending 20-plus years in prison.
+But that is where his appearance ended, as he did not come to the state capitol in Austin as was expected because the state’s attorney general refused to let him come there for security reasons.
+The legislature also would not have him come virtually as he suffers from autism and is not familiar with modern technology after spending 20 plus years in prison.

-Instead of hearing from the convict on Monday, the five Republicans and four Democrats on the committee heard from experts, including Phil McGraw, the television host known as Dr Phil.
+Instead of listening to the convict on Monday, the five Republicans and four Democrats on the committee heard from experts, including Phil McGraw, the television host commonly known as Dr Phil.
 Mr McGraw spoke about how the state’s junk science law, which lets inmates challenge convictions based on later discredited science, might have affected his case.

 He said Roberson did not have due process or a “fair trial”.
 “There’s no such thing as shaken baby syndrome,” Mr McGraw said, noting there would be “very clear signs” of abuse “that were not present in this case”.
 Roberson has long maintained his innocence and his attorneys say his daughter was suffering from multiple health issues before her death, including side effects from prescribed medications inappropriate for a toddler and acute pneumonia that had progressed to sepsis.

-Robert Roberson was convicted in 2003 for the death of his two-year-old daughter, Nikki Curtis, after she was found unresponsive in their Palestine, Texas, home.
-Prosecutors argued that Roberson had violently shaken her, causing fatal brain injuries—a diagnosis known as “shaken baby syndrome.”
-However, Roberson has always maintained his innocence, insisting that his daughter’s death was the result of a tragic accident.
+Robert Roberson was convicted in 2003 of murdering his two-year-old daughter Nikki Curtis, who was found unconscious in his Palestine, Texas, residence.
+Prosecutors claimed that Roberson violently shook her causing fatal brain injuries; such a condition is referred to as “shaken baby syndrome.”
+Roberson has always maintained he did not commit the crime and that his daughter died as the result of an accident.

 Robert Roberson's